 I recognize that most of these phrases are not in-depth, cleverly worded insults meant to pick at my confidence, and therefore, deserve to be brushed off.
 However, if the comment comes from someone I encounter often, and it seems that they are making a conscious effort to say something thinly disguised as a compliment, I will take the time to reply.

-Besides, their tacky compliment has no effect on my confidence!
+I try to stay away from a nasty retort.
+Besides, their tacky backhanded compliment has no effect on my confidence!

 Have you ever received any backhanded compliments?
 How did you handle it?
 Comment below.

 Subscribe to the H2BAR Box: A monthly and quarterly beauty subscription box for redheads!
 Use code: REDHAIR for 10% off.
 Subscribe now!